ohlab/GRiD/README.md

 2. < multiplex > - for the high-throughput growth analysis of all identified bacteria in a sample.
 Prior knowledge of microbial composition is not required.
 To use this module, download the GRiD database, consisting of 32,819 representative bacteria genomes, from **ftp://ftp.jax.org/ohlab/Index/**

 # INSTALLATION
 The easiest way to install GRiD is through bioconda which resolves all required dependencies.

-(If you do not have anaconda already installed, download anaconda https://repo.anaconda.com/archive/Anaconda2-5.1.0-Linux-x86_64.sh and run the install script into your home directory)
+1. If you do not have anaconda already installed, download anaconda https://repo.anaconda.com/archive/Anaconda2-5.1.0-Linux-x86_64.sh and run the install script into your home directory)

+2. Install grid

 `conda install grid`